-Third Party Directory – The CA's can accept other directories to verify your telephone number.
+- Third Party Directory – The CA's can accept other directories to verify your telephone number.
 As long as you provide an existing or new listing – and the details are the same – in an acceptable directory you should have no problem satisfying this requirement.
-Example of acceptable listings are: The Yellow Pages, Scoot and 192.com.
+Example of acceptable listings are: The Yellow Pages, 192.com.

 Note: Comodo will no longer accept third-party directories for this requirement, failing a search of an Online Government Database, Comodo will only accept POLs, Dun & Bradstreet reports or BBB listings.

 - Legal Opinion Letter – Sometimes called a Professional Opinion Letter or POL, the Legal Opinion Letter is a document where an attorney or accountant – in good standing – verifies that the information you have provided is correct and that your organization is a legitimate legal entity operating in good faith in its locality.
 These letters can be a hassle to obtain, but they satisfy 75% of the requirements for an OV Code Signing Certificate.
 To learn more about Professional Opinion Letters, click here.

 Either of these methods will satisfy the Telephone Verification requirement in lieu of your number being listed in the Local Government Database.

 Final Verification Call

 The final requirement in the Organization Validation process is perhaps the simplest.
 The Certificate Authority (CA) will call you or the specified applicant (usually a site admin) in order to confirm the order details.